-To increase brand awareness and provide opportunities to interact with wide range of people, Ravenscroft has continued to support a number of community events.
-The majority of these events have a fundraising focus to help those in need such as Lions Club Jersey Swimarathon, Manx Breast Cancer Support and Christmas Toy Appeals in all three islands as well as the "Pride of" awards in Guernsey and Jersey.
+To increase brand awareness and provide opportunities to interact with a wide range of people, Ravenscroft has continued to support a number of community events.
+The majority of these events have a fundraising focus to help those in need; such as Lions Club Jersey Swimarathon, which celebrated its 50th anniversary in 2022 and which the Group recommitted to for a further three years; the Christmas Toy Appeals in Guernsey, Jersey and the Isle of Man; the "Pride of" awards in Guernsey and Jersey; True Grit and Tour de Jersey.

 The Group also recognises the value of supporting business events in both providing financial support but also in offering the opportunity to meet clients and intermediaries.
-In 2021, this included the Chambers of Commerce in Guernsey and the Isle of Man and the Institute of Directors in the Isle of Man.
+In 2022, this included the Institute of Directors in the Isle of Man, Jersey and Guernsey and STEP in Guernsey.